OoliteProject/OoliteAddonScanner/readme.md

 This project downloads the Oolite.org main game including all expansions, scans them for ships and equipment and builds easy to surf HTML files.

+These HTML files are generated regularly with the output being downloadable as Release.

-It also helps OXP authors of validating their plist files.
+This project also helps OXP authors by validating their plist files.

 ## Compile:
 Based on Java 11+.
 Just run the maven build.